HOSTILE TAKEOVER OR INCUBATED STARTUP?

 About Executive Chair

-Executive Chair examine the worlds of work and finance and how art and technology can be used to cast a light on the diffuse boundary between work and life.
+Executive Chair examines the worlds of work and finance and how art and technology can be used to cast a light on the diffuse boundary between work and life.
 They make playful, challenging and engaging installations and sculptures that examine complex personal, governmental and organisational relationships.
-They work with a diverse range of materials, references and tools.
+They work with a diverse range of materials, references, and tools.